Ocean Medical Center

-Ocean University Medical Center (OUMC), formerly Ocean Medical Center, is a 318-bed non-profit, short-term acute care teaching hospital located in Brick Township, Ocean County, New Jersey, providing tertiary and healthcare needs for the northern Jersey Shore and Central Jersey.
+Ocean University Medical Center (OUMC), formerly Ocean Medical Center, is a 318-bed non-profit, short-term acute care teaching hospital located in Brick, Ocean County, New Jersey, providing tertiary and healthcare needs for the northern Jersey Shore and Central Jersey.

 The university as of 2021 has 90 residents and five medical programs.

 OUMC is part of the Hackensack Meridian Health Health System and is affiliated with the Robert Wood Johnson Medical School of Rutgers University.
 Pediatric patients are under the care of doctors from K. Hovnanian Children's Hospital, and high-risk pediatric cases are transferred to the hospital.
 In 2021 it was given a grade A by the Leapfrog patient safety organization.
 In 2021 U.S. News ranked it among the 15 best maternity hospitals in New Jersey.

 History

 Ocean University Medical Center began as Point Pleasant Hospital in 1918 as a four-room facility in the Point Pleasant Beach home of Dr. Frank Denniston, and by the late 1920s expanded to a 16-bed building.
 It continued to expand and become the largest hospital in the region.

 In 1982, Point Pleasant Hospital changed its name to Northern Ocean Hospital System.
 The establishment of Brick Hospital began as grassroots movement in the 1960s.
 Construction began in 1982 and opened in 1984 with 120 beds.
 In 1987, the Northern Ocean Hospital System changed its name to Medical Center of Ocean County, comprising Point Pleasant Hospital and Brick Hospital.

 When Point Pleasant Hospital closed, it became a standalone emergency department.
-The Brick Township and Point Pleasant facilities merged with the Jersey Shore Medical Center in Neptune and Riverview Medical Center in Red Bank on January 1, 1997 into Meridian Health.
+The Brick Township and Point Pleasant facilities merged with the Jersey Shore Medical Center in Neptune and Riverview Medical Center in Red Bank on January 1, 1997, into Meridian Health.

 In 2013, it began an $82 million expansion project to substantially increase the capacity of its emergency room facilities and add additional basement and third floor space, funded in part by a $5 million donation from the family of Jirair Hovnanian.
 It was completed in March, 2014.
 The new emergency room contained 49 new emergency beds and a dedicated pediatric emergency area.
 In 2016, it opened its cancer center and in 2017, new surgical suites, as well as a "zen room" near the nurses' station where employees could break away from the work environment.

 In 2019, the institution started new construction on a heart and vascular center to combine heart and vascular services on one floor.
 Also that year, Ocean Medical Center greatly expanded its pharmacy to include all needed medical products and to be a "one stop shop" for patients and the public.
 Its name was changed to Ocean University Medical Center in 2021.